 The room is a magnificent example of the late 16th century Ottoman architecture.

-Indeed, it is a magnificent room and because there are so many exquisite details, you simply don’t know where to look first.
+Indeed, it’s a magnificent room and because there are so many exquisite details, you simply don’t know where to look first.

-The Mabeyn Courtyard and the Apartment of Sultan’s Favourites were built in the 18th century for women of the harem.
+The Mabeyn Courtyard and the Apartment of the Sultan’s Favourites were built in the 18th century, for women of the harem.

-Sultan Abdülhamid I’s apartment is on on the bottom level, right above the semi-demolished tower of Sultan Selim I. That’s where he lived together with his family.
+The Sultan Abdülhamid I’s apartment is on on the bottom level, right above the semi-demolished tower of Sultan Selim I. He lived there, together with his family.

 One more interesting feature of this courtyard is Kafes (the cage).
-It is where they kept possible successors to the throne under the house arrest and constant surveillance.
+That’s where they kept the possible successors to the throne under the house arrest and constant surveillance.

 The early history of the Ottoman empire is a history of fratricide.
 Every new sultan would kill all his brothers, including infants.
 At the start of his reign, Sultan Mehmed III executed 19 of his brothers.
 The practice reduced the number of claimants to the throne and prevented instability.